arcee-ai/DALM/README.md

 You can install this repo directly via `pip install indomain`

-Alternatively, for development, you can clone and install the repo locally.
-From the root directory `DALM`:
+Alternatively, for development, you can clone and install the repo locally:
 ```shell
 git clone https://github.com/arcee-ai/DALM.git && cd DALM
 python -m venv .venv && source .venv/bin/activate